functorism/snapcrop/README.md

 # snapcrop 🖼

-Simple CLI utility for cropping large amounts images to a specified set of resolutions or aspect ratios.
+Simple CLI utility for cropping large amounts of images to a specified set of resolutions or aspect ratios.

 Useful for dataset preperation for machine learning tasks.